startuppolicylab/government-data-privacy-policies-open-data-managi/README.md

 Prepared by

-Charles Belle, with contributions from Jasmine Braxton, Ariane Mohamadi, and Brian Pascal.
+Charles Belle, with contributions from Jasmine Braxton, Ariane Mohamadi, Brian Pascal, and Timothy Yim.